Izzette/kubectl-api-resource-versions/README.md

       --namespaced                     If false, non-namespaced resources will be returned, otherwise returning namespaced resources by default. (default true)
       --no-headers                     When using the default or custom-column output format, don't print headers (default print headers).
   -o, --output string                  Output format.
 One of: (wide, name).
-      --preferred                      Filter resources by whether their group version is the preferred one.
+      --preferred                      Filter resources by whether their version is in the server preferred resources.
       --sort-by string                 If non-empty, sort list of resources using specified field.
 One of (name, kind).
       --verbs strings                  Limit to resources that support the specified verbs.
 ```